mchancan/citylearn/README.md

 ## License

 CityLearn itself is released under the MIT License (refer to the LICENSE file for details) for academic purposes.
-For commercial usage, please contact us.
+For commercial usage, please contact us via `mchancanl@uni.pe`

 ## Citation